Family Violence Prevention Week

 - Charlottetown, Rochford Square at 12:00 pm

-- Hosted by Premier's Action Committee on Family Violence Prevention followed by music and light refreshments.
+- Hosted by the Premier's Action Committee on Family Violence Prevention followed by music and light refreshments.
 All are welcome!

-- Hosted by Premier's Action Committee on Family Violence Prevention followed by music and light refreshments.
+- Hosted by the Premier's Action Committee on Family Violence Prevention followed by music and light refreshments.
 All are welcome!

 - Mill River, Curling Club at 5:30 pm